babarrett/hammerspoon_ergodox/README.md

 ## Todo list:
-* Have Hammerspoon work when ErgoDox is used, and ignore MacBook Pro keyboard
+* Configure for ErgoDox only.
+Turn off Hammerspoon (manually) whenever MacBook Pro keyboard is to be used
 * Move any keys, as needed
 	* Move/create modifier keys
 	* finish off thumb clusters